alexnitta/faunauth/README.md

 To create a full set of authentication features, you will need to implement server-side logic that does the following:

-1. Sign up a new user with `register`.
+1. Sign up a new user with [`register`](./docs/index.md#register).
 If you want users to be able to login with a username, they must provide both email, username and password.
 If you just want them to login with email, then only email and password are required.
-2. Confirm a new user's email address with `setPassword`
+2. Confirm a new user's email address with [`setPassword`](./docs/index.md#setpassword)
-3. Log in a user with `login` (works with either email address or username)
+3. Log in a user with [`login`](./docs/index.md#login) (works with either email address or username)
-4. Log out a user with `logout`
+4. Log out a user with [`logout`](./docs/index.md#logout)
-5. Initiate a "forgot password" flow with `sendConfirmationEmail`
+5. Initiate a "forgot password" flow with [`sendConfirmationEmail`](./docs/index.md#sendconfirmationemail)
-6. Finish a "forgot password" flow with `setPassword`
+6. Finish a "forgot password" flow with [`setPassword`](./docs/index.md#setpassword)
-7. Change a password for a user that knows their password with `changePassword`
+7. Change a password for a user that knows their password with [`changePassword`](./docs/index.md#changepassword)
-8. Rotate the accessSecret / refreshSecret pair with `rotateTokens`
+8. Rotate the accessSecret / refreshSecret pair with [`rotateTokens`](./docs/index.md#rotatetokens)
-9. Update non-password user details (email, etc.) with `updateUser`
+9. Update non-password user details (email, etc.) with [`updateUser`](./docs/index.md#updateuser)

 Optionally, you can also implement login with magic link by doing:

-10. Initiate a "magic link" flow with `sendConfirmationEmail`
+10. Initiate a "magic link" flow with [`sendConfirmationEmail`](./docs/index.md#sendconfirmationemail)
-11. Finish a "magic link" flow with `loginWithMagicLink`
+11. Finish a "magic link" flow with [`loginWithMagicLink`](./docs/index.md#loginwithmagiclink)

+Other available functions include:

-If you need to create a user for testing purposes without confirming their email address, you can use the `registerAdmin` function, which uses a Fauna admin key secret.
-This function does not authenticate the user because it doesn't require email confirmation, so use it with caution and do not expose it in your public API.
+-   [`registerAdmin`](./docs/index.md#registeradmin]): allows you to create a user for testing purposes without confirming their email address.
+This uses a Fauna admin key secret and does not authenticate the user because it doesn't require email confirmation, so use it with caution and do not expose it in your public API.
+-   [`deleteUser`](./docs/index.md#deleteuser): deletes a user account.
+This function works with a `secret` that is either a Fauna admin key secret or an accessSecret.
+If it is an accessSecret, it must be associated with the same user that is being deleted.

 #### Secrets vs. tokens